thelang-io/docs.thelang.io/docs/api/fs.md

 **path** - pathname to test.

 ## `fs_isDirectorySync()`
-Tests whether or not the given path is directory.
+Tests whether the given path is directory.

 ```the
 fn fs_isDirectorySync (path: str) bool